Looking for an indoor cycling instructor course? Consider these 5 things to get you started:

 There are particular features to look out for when looking for indoor cycling instructor courses - not all are the same, nor do they all offer the same value for money.
 So how do you choose?

-REPs points are awarded for courses that provide suitable continuing professional development (CPD) to those in the fitness industry - and sixteen is the magic number.
+CEUs are awarded for courses that provide suitable continuing professional development (CPD) to those in the fitness industry - and sixteen is the magic number.
 This is the greatest number of points available for a standalone indoor cycling instructor course and means a) that if you're a qualified exercise professional already, you're getting valuable, applied training, and b) if you're not, with this more comprehensive level of training, this is considered sufficient for you to be insured as a cycling instructor.
-Fewer than 16 points, and the course content might be basic, and not give you the grounding in what is fast becoming a very technical form of group exercise.
+Fewer than 12 points, and the course content might be too basic, and not give you the grounding in what is fast becoming a very technical form of group exercise.

 2. Check that the course is sufficient to enable you to be insured as an indoor cycling instructor

 Gyms and studios will expect that you are safe and insured to instruct their classes (and rightly so!)
 Not all courses are deemed sufficient by insurers, if you have no other fitness qualification.
 If you are already a personal trainer or equivalent, a basic course might be enough, if you have plenty of experience - check with the course organiser that you won't need to have completed other training in order to get insured.